 Table 1: Selection of available DataLad extensions.
-A more up-to-date list can be found on $PyPi^{Page\ 297,\ 346}$
+A more up-to-date list can be found on PvPi^{Page 298, 346}

-Name Description container Equips DataLad's run/rerun functionality with the ability to transparently execute commands in containerized computational environments.
-The section Computational reproducibility with software containers (page 171) demonstrates how this extension can be used, as well as the usecase An automatically and computationally reproducible neuroimaging analysis from scratch (page 444). crawler One of the initial goals behind DataLad was to provide access to already existing data resources.
-With crawl-init/crawl commands, this extension allows to automate creation of DataLad datasets from resources available online, and efficiently keep them up-to-date.
-The majority of datasets in THE DATALAD SUPERDATASET /// on datasets.datalad.org are created and updated using this extension functionality. htcondor Enhances DataLad with the ability for remote execution via the job sched- uler HTCondor . metalad Equips DataLad with an alternative command suite and advanced tooling for metadata handling (extraction, aggregation, reporting). mihextras Special-interest commands and previews for future DataLad additions. neuroimag- ing Metadata extraction support for a range of standards common to neuroimaging data.
-The usecase An automatically and computationally repro- ducible neuroimaging analysis from scratch (page 444) demonstrates how this extension can be used. osf Enables DataLad to interface and work with the Open Science Frame- work .
-Use it to publish your dataset's data to an OSF project, thus utilizing the OSF for dataset storage and sharing. rclone- remote Enables DataLad to push and pull to all third party providers with no native Git support that are supported by rclone . ukbiobank Equips DataLad with a set of commands to obtain and monitor imaging data releases of the UKBiobank .
-An introduction can be found in chapter xnat Equips DataLad with a set of commands to track XNAT projects.
-An alternative, more basic method to retrieve data from an XNAT server is outlined in section Configure custom data access (page 303).
+Name Description container 347 Equips DataLad's run/rerun functionality with the ability to transparently execute commands in containerized computational environments.
+The section Computational reproducibility with software containers (page 172) demonstrates how this extension can be used, as well as the usecase An au- tomatically and computationally reproducible neuroimaging analysis from scratch (page 445). crawler 348 One of the initial goals behind DataLad was to provide access to already existing data resources.
+With crawl-init/crawl commands, this exten- sion allows to automate creation of DataLad datasets from resources avail- able online, and efficiently keep them up-to-date.
+The majority of datasets in the DataLad superdataset /// on datasets.datalad.org 349 are created and updated using this extension functionality. htcondor 350 Enhances DataLad with the ability for remote execution via the job sched- uler HTCondor 351 . metalad 352 Equips DataLad with an alternative command suite and advanced tooling for metadata handling (extraction, aggregation, reporting). mihextras 353 Special-interest commands and previews for future DataLad additions. neuroimag- Metadata extraction support for a range of standards common to neuing 354 roimaging data.
+The usecase An automatically and computationally repro- ducible neuroimaging analysis from scratch (page 445) demonstrates how this extension can be used. osf 355 Enables DataLad to interface and work with the Open Science Frame- work 356 .
+Use it to publish your dataset's data to an OSF project, thus utilizing the OSF for dataset storage and sharing. rclone- Enables DataLad to push and pull to all third party providers with no remote 357 native Git support that are supported by rclone 358 . ukbiobank 359 Equips DataLad with a set of commands to obtain and monitor imaging data releases of the UKBiobank 360 .
+An introduction can be found in chap- ter xnat 361 Equips DataLad with a set of commands to track XNAT 362 projects.
+An alternative, more basic method to retrieve data from an XNAT server is outlined in section Configure custom data access (page 304).